alecwest/godaddyirc/README.md

 - Has least favorite kids
 - Loves telling jokes\*

+#### ADMIN FEATURES
+- Dad will say what you want it to, who you want it to
+  - Just say "dad, say <target user/channel>: <message>"
+- "Ground/Unground" users so dad won't respond to them -

 #### PLANNED
 - Refactor config or how config is passed through bot
 - Change how certain messages recycle message content